zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 - **Pulse duration** $`\Delta t`$ must exceed the response time of the Aetherion field (determined by the $`\varphi - \alpha`$ coupling bandwidth) but remain short relative to mechanical settling times.

-- **Gradient slew rate**—the rate at which $`\alpha(z,t)`$ is reconfigured—must be high enough to produce a thrust impulse that overcomes static friction or inertia, yet low enough to avoid overshoot or unwanted oscillations.
+- **Gradient slew rate**, the rate at which $`\alpha(z,t)`$ is reconfigured, must be high enough to produce a thrust impulse that overcomes static friction or inertia, yet low enough to avoid overshoot or unwanted oscillations.

 - **Feedback sensors** (e.g.\\ displacement interferometers) track the hop progress in real time, triggering the gradient reversal precisely when the payload reaches the target zone.